Axia-Tech/AXIA-wiki/docs/learn/learn-availability.md

 ## Further Resources

-- [Path of a Parachain Block][life of] - Article by Axia analyst Joe Petrowski expounding on the validity checks that a parachain block must pass in order to progress the parachain.
+- [Path of a Parachain Block][life of] - Article by AXIA analyst Joe Petrowski expounding on the validity checks that a parachain block must pass in order to progress the parachain.
 - [Availability and Validity][anv paper] - Paper by the W3F Research Team that specifies the availability and validity protocol in detail.